Emeline S. Burlingame: Dover, New Hampshire

-It was in 1886, that Burlingame resigned her position as President of the W.M.S. and January, 1887, became editor of the Missionary Helper.
+It was in 1886, that Burlingame resigned her position as President of the WMS. and January, 1887, became editor of the Missionary Helper.
 This position she filled for eight years, adding new departments to the magazine.

 In 1889, she was a delegate to the General Conference from the Rhode Island Free Baptist Association, that being the first year when women were sent as delegates to that body.

 In 1890, she was licensed to preach by the Rhode Island Free Baptist Ministers' Association.
-In the autumn of that year, at a meeting of the Board in Brooklyn, she was elected travelling agent for the W. M. S. For a year and a half Hillsdale, Michigan, became her home, traveling twice from Maine to Dakota, encouraging auxiliaries, organizing new ones, visiting yearly and quarterly meetings, preaching everywhere the Gospel of an “Applied Christianity.”
-At the General Conference held in Minneapolis in 1883, women were made members of the Executive committee of the Foreign Mission Society.
+In the autumn of that year, at a meeting of the Board in Brooklyn, she was elected travelling agent for the WMS.
+For a year and a half Hillsdale, Michigan, became her home, traveling twice from Maine to Dakota, encouraging auxiliaries, organizing new ones, visiting yearly and quarterly meetings, preaching everywhere the Gospel of an “Applied Christianity.”
+At the General Conference held in Minneapolis in 1883, women were made members of the Executive committee of the Foreign Mission Society (F.M.S.).
 Burlingame was not only made a member but one of its vice-presidents.
-She continued a member until the F. M. S. was merged into the General Conference Board.
+She continued a member until the F.M.S. was merged into the General Conference Board.
 About the time, the Methodists refused Frances Willard a seat in their General Conference, Free Baptists decided to grant women representation in their highest legislative body.
 Accordingly, several women were elected members of the General Conference which met at Harpers Ferry, West Virginia, in 1889.
 Burlingame was one of these and from that time until 1904, when she resigned because of change of residence, she was a member of each General Conference.
 The benevolent societies were consolidated in 1889 into the Conference Board.
 Burlingame was elected one of the seven women on this Board and continued until 1904.
 She was also vice-president of the Board, and presided over two of its sessions.
-“No work,” she says, “that I have ever done is more important than this — the helping to plan and mold the affairs of a denomination.”
-As a representative of the F. B. W. M. S., she was several times delegate to the National Council of Women.
+"No work," she says, "that I have ever done is more important than this — the helping to plan and mold the affairs of a denomination."
+As a representative of the FBWMS, she was several times delegate to the National Council of Women.